 Day 3 – Gauchos & Guanacos

-Especially since the hotel staff kept insisting that it was rarely like this – with the air so warm, the water so calm and the sky so clear.
-Again and again I heard that the mountains were often obscured by cloud cover.
+Especially since the hotel staff keeps insisting it’s rarely like this – with the air so warm, the water so calm and the sky so clear.
+Again and again, I hear that the mountains are often obscured by cloud cover.

-I decided on the 7.5km hike along the Aonikenk Trail where I’d get the chance to see lots of the adorable guanacos (a llama relative) up close and also get to hike up to a cave with panoramic views and ancient Indian cave paintings.
-After the hike we’d head to the BBQ, it sounded like a perfect plan.
+I decided on a 7.5km hike along the Aonikenk Trail where I’ll get the chance to see lots of the adorable guanacos (a llama relative) up close.
+We’ll also hike up to a cave with panoramic views and ancient Indian cave paintings.
+After the hike we’ll head to the BBQ.

 The air is so clean it’s like inhaling nature with every breath.
 We didn’t see any of the park’s famous puma residents, but I didn’t expect to.

 At our welcome briefing, we’d been told exactly what to do if we encountered a puma while hiking, “Get your camera out and take a picture, because that’s the only way anyone’s going to believe you.”

 Last Day of Tranquility at explora Patagonia

 I realized this morning that there is no TV in my room.

 But who needs one with this view?
 And that’s exactly why I chose to spend my final day in Patagonia enjoying the Salto Chico area around the hotel.

-One of the guides offered to take Alex and I out on a mini-photo safari that afternoon, which we did, and then we took advantage of a boat ride across Lake Pehoe when the explora boat made the trip to retrieve a group of hikers.
+One of the guides offered to take Alex and me out on a mini-photo safari that morning.
+Later, we took advantage of a boat ride across Lake Pehoe when the explora boat made the trip to retrieve a group of hikers.

-A light rain fell, the wind had picked up and a low cloud cover rendered the mountain range I’d come to love completely invisible.
-I realized just how lucky I had been to be blessed with such perfect weather during my stay.
+A light rain falls, the wind has picked up and a low cloud cover renders the mountain range I’ve come to love completely invisible.
+I suddenly realize just how lucky I was to be blessed with such perfect weather during my stay.

 It was truly another memorable explora adventure and I still have explora Atacama highlighted “someday” on my map.
 I know without a doubt I’ll get there, it’s just a matter of when.